filamentphp/filament/packages/panels/docs/05-dashboard.md

 ## Overview

-Filament allows you to build dynamic dashboards, comprised of "widget" cards, very easily.
+Filament allows you to build dynamic dashboards, comprised of "widgets", very easily.

 The following document will explain how to use these widgets to assemble a dashboard using the panel.